Email FacebookTwitterMenu burgerClose thin

 Keep in mind that bank-to-bank transfers only allow people to exchange funds between their personal checking and savings accounts.
 If you want to send money to another person, you’ll have to find out if your bank offers this service.
 Or you can use an app or online platforms like PayPal or Venmo.

-In order to transfer money between bank accounts, you might need to link both of your accounts.
+In order to transfer money from one bank account to another, you might need to link both of your accounts.
 Sometimes this can take up to a week.
 If you need to move money over to your account with another bank, it’s best to avoid waiting until the last minute to get started.
 If timing is an issue, you might be able to expedite your transfer.
 But that may cost you.

 Some banks allow customers to set up their accounts for recurring transfers.
 So if you automate your finances and periodically transfer money between accounts at different banks, setting up this feature could save you some time.
 Just remember to confirm that your transactions take place when they’re supposed to.